organisciak/BookwormDB/STATIC/Building.md

 #### Software Dependencies:
 * MySQL 5.6 or later.
-    * MySQL 5.5 will work in most cases, but will not be supported going forward and make break with future updates.
+    * (MySQL 5.5 will work in most cases, but will not be supported going forward and make break with future updates.)
-* Python 2.7, with certain modules:
+* Python 2.7, plus the modules:
     * regex
     * nltk
-    *
 * GNU parallel
 * Apache2 (or another web server of your choice.)